Capabilities and Evaluation Biases of Large Language Models in Classical Chinese Poetry Generation: A Case Study on Tang Poetry: Experiments and Results

 The analysis reveals \textbf{three distinct performance tiers among the six models} (see Figure \ref{fig:entropy}). \textbf{Class 1 (High entropy): GLM and Mistral.} Both produce poems with the highest lexical diversity. \textbf{Class 2 (Medium entropy): DeepSeek, Qwen, and Gemma.} These models form a central cluster. \textbf{Class 3 (Low-entropy outlier): Baichuan}, which consistently yields the lowest lexical diversity.
 To formally validate these observations, a one-way ANOVA was conducted, yielding a highly significant result ($F(5, 14994) = 1986.6, p < .001$).
 Post-hoc comparisons with Tukey's HSD (see Table \ref{tab:tukey_hsd_entropy}) confirm the tiered structure.
 Results confirm three entropy-based classes: Baichuan as an outlier, a mid-tier cluster (DeepSeek, Qwen, Gemma), and a high-entropy group (Mistral, GLM).

 \textbf{The strict prosodic rules of regulated poetry naturally constrain lexical choices, reducing entropy.} Hence, Baichuan's low entropy may reflect either (a) genuine lexical limitation and repetitiveness, or (b) stronger mastery of poetic form.
 Conversely, the high entropy of GLM and Mistral could signal creative flexibility or, alternatively, a tendency to sacrifice formal correctness for lexical variety.
 Further analysis of entropy by theme (Figure \ref{fig:entropy by theme}) provides additional nuance.
-Baichuan's entropy decreases sharply when tasked with thematically specific prompts (e.g., ``historical reflection''), indicating vocabulary restriction and repeated reliance on signature terms such as \begin{CJK}{UTF8}{gbsn}万里\end{CJK} (ten thousand miles).
+Baichuan's entropy decreases sharply when tasked with thematically specific prompts (e.g., \begin{CJK}{UTF8}{gbsn}怀古\end{CJK} ``Nostalgic''), indicating vocabulary restriction and repeated reliance on signature terms such as \begin{CJK}{UTF8}{gbsn}万里\end{CJK} (``ten thousand miles``).
 Combined with TF-IDF results, this suggests \textbf{a template-driven generation strategy, in which iconic words are repeatedly reused rather than flexibly adapted to context.}